FreshVine/Documentation-Site/src/content/guide/getting-started/policy.md

 *  Have not expressed their desire to stop receiving messages from you.

 ### What is defined as spam
 Your account is prohibited from using Fresh Vine to send spam.
 Doing so can result in your account being immediately closed and a fine imposed (minimum of $225 with no upper limit).
-Spam is roughly defined as some or all of the following:
+Spam is roughly defined as any or all of the following:

 *  Sending any message to an individual that did not request it.
 *  Sending the same or substantially similar unsolicited messages.
-*  Sending a message with false contact information.
+*  Sending a message with false contact information or that misrepresents who you are.
-*  Sending any message to a purchased/acquired list.
+*  Sending any message to a purchased or otherwise acquired list.

 ## Subdomain Reservations

 A subdomain is the URL used to access a Fresh Vine account. `Demo` would be the subdomain for https://demo.freshvine.co/.
-A subdomain is reserved for every account in Fresh Vine to use for accessing their content.
+One subdomain is reserved for every account in Fresh Vine to use for accessing their content.
 A subdomain is reserved during the sign up (staging) process, and is used throughout the life of an account.
 These are allocated on a first come first serve basis.
-We release subdomains in line with our Data Retention policy with 2 additional levels.
+We release subdomains in line with our Data Retention policy with 2 unique caveats.

 *  **Staging** - 72 hours since the last change
 *  **Trials** - 7 Days after locked down
 *  **Subscribed** - 90 days after account was locked
-*  **After a Change** - 45 days after new subdomain is implemented.
+*  **After a Subdomain Change** - 45 days after new subdomain is implemented.

 ## Right to Refuse